T0mLam/t0mlam.github.io/_posts/2024-08-31-advice-and-insights-for-the-warwick-ifp-cs-pathway.md

 In Warwick IFP '24, only 2 students were accepted to UCL CS and 0 accepted to Imperial computing.
 And I believe nobody got the interview from Imperial.

+__Rumor:[^1]__  One student from the maths pathway got an offer from Imperial statistics with a high MAT score.
+He met all the requirements in the conditional offer but ended up getting rejected.

 # Be optimistic, you could be the top 5% student in the IFP after reading this blog 😹

 Just kidding.
 Having top grades at the Warwick IFP will not guarantee you a place in these 2 universities.
 Grades are just prerequisites before they consider your admission test scores, awards and projects.
-However, it will certainly help you get a conditional offer from Manchester, King's and etc.
+However, it will certainly help you get a conditional offer from Manchester and other Russell Group universities.

 If you would want to know how I studied in the IFP and my advice for the future IFP CS students, please continue reading. 😊